-Did you start 2020 full of good intentions about better organised diary management only to find you’re still rushing from place to place with seemingly little time for the people or activities that are most important to you?
+Did you start this year full of good intentions about better organised diary management only to find you’re still rushing from one task to the next with seemingly little time for the people or activities that are most important to you?

 Busyness can be contagious but has the potential to leave you overbooked, overtired and overwhelmed.
 For simplifying your schedule and giving you some headspace, a review of diary commitments can be a very worthwhile exercise.